bitcoin-sv-specs/brfc-paymail/src/06-simplified-payment-protocol.md

 The `{?purpose}` query parameter _MAY_ be any URL-encoded string, including the empty string, representing the purpose of the payment.
 This value _MAY_ be used by the recipient to describe the payment.

-The `{?invoice}` query parameter _MAY_ be any URL-encoded string, including the empty string, representing the ID of an invoice to be retrieved and returned.
-The recipient _MUST_ deliver the same payment request each time the same invoice is requested.
+The `{?prid}` query parameter _MAY_ be any URL-encoded string, including the empty string, representing the ID of a payment request to be retrieved and returned.
+The recipient _MUST_ deliver the same payment request each time the same payment request is requested.

-Note that both `{amount}` and `{invoice}` are optional.
+Note that both `{amount}` and `{prid}` are optional.
 In that case that neither are present, it is expected that a payment request is returned that does not specify an amount, meaning the sender will have to specify an amount before pressing send.
 This is allowed by the BIP 270 protocol, and is effectively equivalent to the case where the amount is determined before retrieving the payment request, although the payment requests themselves look different because in this case no amount is present in the output(s).

 ## Server Response